darthdeus/comfy/README.md

   is flexible enough, but it is an ongoing effort to improve the codebase.
 That being said, almost everything you find in comfy should work to a reasonable extent.
+- Reduce re-borrows & `RefCell`s.
+Right now we use _a lot_ of `RefCell`
+  for almost everything.
+While this helps in a few places there are many places where it is not necessary, and where we also excessively borrow and re-borrow multiple times per frame.
+Currently we haven't noticed any of this impacting performance, but it is something that should be cleaned up.
+  There's also a few things which use a `Mutex` unnecessarily.

 While comfy is ready to use, the codebase is far from clean.
 The engine evolves rapidly as we work on our games, and there are many parts that can